Manager (professional wrestling)

 In professional wrestling, a manager is a supporting character paired with a wrestler (or wrestlers) for a variety of reasons.
-A physically attractive woman accompanying, or "seconding", a male wrestler to a match is sometimes referred to as a valet.
+A woman accompanying, or "seconding", a male wrestler to a match is sometimes referred to as a valet.

 Performers who assume this role may be non-wrestlers, occasional wrestlers, older wrestlers who have retired or are nearing retirement, the tag team partner of the wrestler they are managing, or new wrestlers who are breaking into the business (or a specific company) and need experience in front of the crowds.
 The wrestler who is paired with a manager may be referred to as their charge, client, or ward.
 A professional wrestling manager's portrayal as a wrestler's decision-maker is usually fictional and has nothing to do with a wrestler or promotion's real-world counterpart or road agent.

 Role

 Managers are akin to storyline agents for an actor or an athlete; they help their client to book matches and appearances, and otherwise work to further and guide their career.
 Within the context of storylines, the manager positions their client for title opportunities, generally acts as a mouthpiece on their behalf, decides whom to trust as an ally, or serves as an exposed Achilles' heel to be exploited by their client's opponents.
 Managers could be utilized by a promotion's booker to instigate and strengthen storylines; their involvement could form the center of a controversy, for instance if they double-cross their clients or inadvertently cause the loss or forfeiture of their clients' championship titles.

 Outside of storylines, a manager's job is to help the wrestler they are paired with get over.
 The manager would cut promos on behalf of clients who may not be as charismatic (or had gimmicks depicting them as silent, or with limited ability to speak English).
 As such, successful managers almost invariably had the "gift of the gab", though it was not unheard of to see managers paired with wrestlers who had no trouble cutting their own promos.
 A notable example of this would be CM Punk, who was managed by Paul Heyman from 2012 to 2013.
 Punk had no trouble cutting his own promos, but Heyman would also cut his own promos alongside Punk in support of his client's act.